 No data = No peace of mind

-Imagine what will happen to the world if there is no data.
+Imagine what will happen to the world if there is no data analytics.
 Well, if you cannot, the rest of the article will give you an insight.
-Here are some ways in which the world would look like when there is no involvement of data.
+Here are few cases showcasing the significance of data analytics and how the world would look like when there is no involvement of data.

 The mind blowing presentations that you carry out in style will take a lot of time to get ready.
 If there was no digital data, you would be depending upon books, magazines and newspapers that themselves depend on digital data.
 As a result, the trend of creating a spot on presentation with interesting and informative data will not exist anymore.